Permission levels

 * **Treat connect links and tokens like passwords** — don't paste them into a chat or commit them to code.

-* **Revoke when someone leaves or changes role.** Revoking a connector in **app.kula.digital** stops its access within about a minute.
+* **Revoke when someone leaves or changes role.** Revoking a connector in **console.kula.digital** stops its access within about a minute.

 ## Where to manage access

-Everything lives under **Connectors** in **app.kula.digital**: create a connector at the right level, see what each is for, and revoke any of them with one click.
+Everything lives under **Connectors** in **console.kula.digital**: create a connector at the right level, see what each is for, and revoke any of them with one click.

 ## Related